epfl-herus/demod/docs/source/quickstart/quickstart.rst

 Using a logger to access the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shows how to use the SimLogger object from the simulators
+Shows how to use the
+:py:class:`~demod.simulators.base_simulators.SimLogger`
+object from the simulators

 .. code-block:: python